 Paul Tuda is the Communication Specialist in the MultiTip Project.
 He is trained fisheries scientist with more than 10 years experience in the design, implementation and evaluation of fisheries-related projects and the assessment of fish stocks.

-Philipp Händel is a Master student in economics.
+Philipp Händel is a PhD candidate at the department of Environmental and Behavioral Economics at the University of Kassel.
 He is currently working on the socio-economic drivers of fishing effort in Lake Victoria.

 The MultiTip team wants to make a regular contribution to an internationally recognized advisory board.
 The board has expertise in applied system science, aquatic ecology, cognitive psychology, decision-making, international business, and natural resource economics.